 The School's Religious Education (RE) program is based on the Broken Bay K-12 Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.
 A new Religious Education Curriculum is being developed to further enhance the learning experience for all.
-This was implemented into all Kindergarten and Year 7 classrooms in 2022 and will continue to grow over the coming years.
+This was implemented into all Kindergarten and Year 1 as well as Years 7-10 classrooms in 2022/2023 and will continue to grow over the coming years.
 These programs include formal Religious Education as well as retreats, spirituality days and social justice opportunities in which students are invited to serve others, especially the poor and those who are marginalised.